thundering-silence/DEMU/README.md

 The problem is that whoever holds USD-pegged assets but doesn't live in an USD based economy is exposed to Forex risk.
 It is hence important to develop and foster the adoption of stablecoins pegged to other FIAT currencies.

-The Forex market in tradFi is currently worth trillions of dollars and is currently highly undervalued by web3 as we can assume by the lack of existence and adoption of non usd-pegged stablecoins.
+The Forex market in tradFi is currently worth trillions of dollars and is currently highly undervalued by web3 as we can conclude by the lack of variety & adoption of non usd-pegged stablecoins.

-Finally, among the handful of EURO-pegged stablecoins, all charge a fee for existing - some through minting fees, others through interest rates - and this definitely doesn't help with adoption.
+DEMU, the Decentralised European Monetary Unit, differs from other EURO-pegged stablecoins because it is completely free to mint - most charge interest during the lifetime of the loan or expect a upfront fee when depositing.

 ## What it does